bohumel7/osprog/l08/README.md

 `run_command` in it.
 Note that the original code however reuses (and modifies) the buffer containing the commmandline!

-Because the threads don't really interact with each other (except for passing the commandline when starting it), there's no need for any synchronization (unless you want to implement the job control from bonus).
-However you need to make sure that you correctly handle the strings.
+Because the `jobs` command has to keep track (a list?) of running processes and processes need to be removed from that list (from corresponding threads), you will most probably need to synchronize access to this list.
+Also remember that you need to clean up the threads (call `pthread_join` or `pthread_tryjoin_np`) eventually.

 #### Signals based implementation